The topic of supplements has become quite complex. Knowing the basic nutritional elements your horse requires can improve his health and well-being.

 Nutrition isn’t an exact science.
-When it comes to designing a nutritional program for optimum health and performance, there are many conflicting opinions.
+When it comes to designing a nutritional program that includes the right supplements for optimum health and performance, there are many conflicting opinions.
 With the advent of processed and engineered foods, nutrition has become an even more complicated issue.
 In order to achieve perfect health, we’re left to research and study these complexities for ourselves and our equine companions.

 One of the most critical mysteries lies in the area of supplements, such as vitamins and minerals.
 How much should you and your horse take?
 What does the Recommended Daily Allowance (RDA) really mean?
 Are you and your equine partner getting enough, or too much, of what your bodies need?
 Is the balance appropriate?
 How are you to know?

 As we begin to explore basic nutritional requirements, let’s first discuss the importance of whether the nutrients provided in supplements are being used by our bodies or eliminated as waste products.

 Most of the nutrients in the foods we consume are absorbed in the gut.
 This applies to all animals – including humans and horses.
 The nutrients enter the system through the walls of the small intestine.
 So it’s critical that we accomplish the following in order to achieve good health and optimum performance:

 •Ensure that the gut is healthy and functioning properly.